NASA Ames Space Settlement Contest

 This will help the judges find the best parts of your entry.

-- Avoid including technical material not directly related to your space settlement.
+- Avoid including material not directly related to your space settlement or settlement related issue.
 This is a space settlement contest and marginally related material

 will make it difficult for the judges.
 If they can't find your space settlement elements easily you won't score well.